 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements and to explore how each of us can contribute to reconciliation.
 It is a great time to reflect on the achievements so far and what must still be done to achieve reconciliation.

 NRW is held from 27 May to 3 June, the dates of two significant milestones in the reconciliation journey — the successful 1967 referendum and the High Court Mabo decision.
 Each year, the week has a different theme.
 The 2023 theme is Be a Voice for Generations, encouraging all Australians to be a voice for reconciliation in tangible ways in our everyday lives – where we live, work and socialise.

-In the ACT, Reconciliation Day, in NRW, is a public holiday – May 30 in 2022.
-Community events and activities usually mark the occasion.
+In the ACT, Reconciliation Day, in NRW, is a public holiday – May 29 in 2023.
+There are some great events and activities mark the occasion.

 It's also a great time for your familiy to visit one of Canberra’s cultural or information sites (see below), or for P&Cs to start something new in their community (Skip to Ideas for P&Cs).